thibaudcolas/draftjs-filters/README.md

 ### Browser support and polyfills

-The Draft.js filters follow the browser support targets of Draft.js.
-Be sure to have a look at the [required Draft.js polyfills](https://facebook.github.io/draft-js/docs/advanced-topics-issues-and-pitfalls).
+The Draft.js filters only support modern browsers with ES2020 features.
+Support for legacy browsers can be achieved, up to IE11, by appropriately transpiling the package’s code and including the [required Draft.js polyfills](https://facebook.github.io/draft-js/docs/advanced-topics-issues-and-pitfalls).

 #### Word processor support